Dr Ronx is an Emergency medicine doctor by profession.

 Dr Ronx lives and works in Hackney and is extremely community-focused.
 They volunteer the time to give inspirational talks using their life experience to encourage and inspire young people to think about their desired future careers positively.
 Their motto is “ You cannot be, what you do not see”.
 Dr Ronx believes this so much that they have even crossed the river to give talks in schools in South London.

 In addition to the inspirational talks, Dr Ronx carries out one-to-one and small group sessions with young people with a desire to attend Medical School.
 They have given interview technique mentoring and signposted young people to work experience opportunities.

-Young people are captivated by Dr Ronx, and they have been asked back by popular demand to give a talk at the annual Hackney Inspiring Young Women’s Event, organised by Young Hackney.
+Young people are captivated by Dr Ronx, and they have been asked back by popular demand to give talks at the annual Hackney Inspiring Young Women’s Event, organised by Young Hackney.

-It was at this event, 2 years ago that Dr Ronx was spotted by a TV commissioner and went on to film their first children’s TV presenting job, Operation Ouch on CBBC.
+It was at this event that Dr Ronx was spotted by a TV commissioner and went on to film their first children’s TV presenting job, Operation Ouch on CBBC.
 This role is exactly how Dr Ronx aims to self promote their motto; they want young people to see Dr Ronx on screen and not only learn aspects of medicine, the human body and biology, but see and believe that they too can aspire to reach their dreams.